Structure for those who want precision.

 What You Won’t Be Doing

-You are not chemically trapped by nicotine.
+You are not chemically enslaved by nicotine.

 You are trapped in a limiting belief system that interprets sensations as commands, stress as permission, and cravings as proof of power.
 Because of that, this program does not include: